Introduction

 "You can't just pile dirt up there, and grow stuff."

 "We can do raised planter boxes, that way Grandma can help.
-There's water up there too."
+We need water up there too."

 "Thanks, Dad.
 See you tonight."